covcom/304CEM/2017/05 Unit Testing.md

 2. Periodically re-run the coverage tool and refresh the report page.
 3. You are aiming for 100% code coverage.

-## 3 Acceptance Testing

-In addition to carrying out _unit tests_ you can run tests on the API _interface_.
-This allows you to write tests that define how your API should handle various calls and test it using both good and bad data.
-Typically you should write these tests when you define your API _interface_ and before you carry out any coding.

-Acceptance testing will be carried out using the [frisby](https://www.npmjs.com/package/frisby) package which is built on the [jasmine-node](https://www.npmjs.com/package/jasmine-node) framework you have already used.

-2. open the `shopping/test/todo-spec.js` script and read it, paying particular attention to the detailed comments.
-3. start the API and check it is visible using Postman.
-4. change the base urls to match your cloud9 API.
-5. run the acceptance tests by entering `./node_modules/.bin/jasmine-node test/ --verbose`, this will output the test results to the terminal.
-Take a few moments to understand this output.
-6. run the acceptance tests again.
-Why do they fail this time, use the error trace to find out what failed and why.

-## 3.1 Test Your Knowledge

-1. create a new test `DELETE /lists` and add it at the start of the test.
-Eventually this should clear all the lists in the API and return success, lists deleted.
-2. run your tests, they should fail (we have not written the new API feature!
-3. add the  `--autotest --watch .` flags when you run the test script (see the previous worksheet), this will automatically run your acceptance tests every time you save a file.
-3. implement `DELETE /lists`.
-The tests will pass to indicate success.

 ## 4 Asynchronous Testing